-- 17. The definition of 'patient' in section 3 of the Act, which defines 'patient' as:

-- an assessment patient;

-- a court assessment patient;

-- a temporary treatment patient;

-- a treatment patient;

-- security patient;

-- a forensic patient; or

-- any other person who is the subject of the proceeding but does not fall into the definition of 'patient' under section 3 of the Act.
+- 17. In this Practice Note, a patient includes any person who falls within the definition of 'patient' in section 3 of the Act, namely: - an assessment patient; a court assessment patient; a temporary treatment patient; a treatment patient; a security patient; a forensic patient; and - any other person who is the subject of the proceeding but does not fall into the definition of 'patient' under section 3 of the Act.